International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 * Each component gets a unique identified (C_UID) bound to the service instance.
 * The uniqueness of this identifier is ensured by the Identity Provider.
-* Each UID is mapped to a Connector Instance Key (CIK) pair which is typically used for TLS but possibly also data signing and other identity proofs.
+* Each C_UID is mapped to a Connector Instance Key (CIK) pair which is typically used for TLS but possibly also data signing and other identity proofs.

 Each Service Instance needs to be mapped to one platform it utilizes:
 * Each platform blueprint gets a unique identifier during the component certification.
-* For a component with Trust level 1, the concrete platform instantiation (running version of this blueprint) does NOT get a UID as well as key and certificate for this platform instance.
+* For a component with Trust level 1, the concrete platform instantiation (running version of this blueprint) does NOT get a specific platform UID (P_UID) as well as key and certificate for this platform instance.
 Instead, the connector description solely references the (unique) identifier of the certified blueprint (and the operator needs to be trusted to ensure its correct instantiation).
 * For components with Trust Level 2 or 3, each platform instantiation needs to be uniquely identified with a UID (P_UID).
 This UID is required to provide a mapping from service instance to platform.
 * Each P_UID is subject of a certificate for the utilized platform key(s) (e.g. AK of a TPM) which enable verification of the platform integrity.
 * One P_UID can map to Platform Instance Keys (PIK) for 1-n physical devices/protected VMs: